EMG-MU/WAPPAC_docs/docs/simulation_platform/writing_controller.md

 ---

 ## Key Controller Design Considerations
-Some important considerations for participants when defining their controller are summarized below, however, participnts are encouraged to explore the full details in the corresponding sections in this documentation.
+Some important considerations for participants when defining their controller are summarized below, however, participants are encouraged to explore the full details in the corresponding sections in this documentation.
 For convenience, the key time intervals are also illustrated again in {numref}`fig_startup_int_vs_scoring_int_writing_controller`:

 ```{figure} ../_static/figures/schematics/startup_int_vs_scoring_int.png